Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Additional Ablation Study on Label Preservation

-We conducted experiments by adding triggers to all images in both the training and testing datasets while preserving the original labels.
-Models with the same architecture as those used in the benign setting were trained, and each experiment was replicated five times to ensure statistical significance.
+We transformed all images in both the training and testing datasets while preserving the original labels.
+Models with the same architecture as those used in the benign setting were trained, and each experiment was replicated five times to assess run-to-run variability.

-The results presented in Table~\ref{tab:irrelevance_results} indicate that \textbf{without label conditioning (LC)}, the triggered accuracy (TA) decreases significantly, suggesting that the trigger interferes with the benign classification task and violates the irrelevance condition.
-In contrast, with label conditioning, the TA remains comparable to the CA, which confirms that our method maintains irrelevance between the trigger and the benign task.
+The results in Table~\ref{tab:irrelevance_results} show that \textbf{without label conditioning (LC)}, TA decreases substantially, suggesting loss of label-relevant information.
+With label conditioning, TA remains closer to CA, providing empirical evidence that the transformation better preserves label information.
+These results do not prove statistical independence between trigger and class features.

-Upon further examination of images without Label Conditioning (LC), we observed a collapse into patterns resembling a single class, akin to mode collapse commonly observed in Generative Adversarial Networks (GANs).
-This phenomenon leads to the markedly low TA observed.
-As illustrated in Fig. \ref{fig:collapse}, all triggered images collapse into a single pattern.
-Although these collapsed patterns can still exhibit high ASR in attacks because they retain similar features to the selected training images, their irrelevance scores are very low.
+Upon further examination of images without Label Conditioning (LC), we observed outputs concentrated around patterns resembling a single class, consistent with mode collapse in Generative Adversarial Networks.
+This behavior provides a plausible explanation for the low TA in Fig.~\ref{fig:collapse}.
+The collapsed outputs can still yield high ASR, but they preserve substantially less information about the original labels.